Published by Christina Riley. Last Updated on June 20, 2023.

 Each ramp will indicate whether an off-road vehicle is necessary.
 Check here for a map of the ramps along Hatteras.

-Rodanthe and Waves were once one village and today, they’ve split in two.
-The former lies on the northern end of Hatteras Island, Rodanthe was formally known as Chicamacomico.
-It’s an Algonquin word mean “sinking down sand.”
+Rodanthe and Waves were once one village, and today, they’ve split into two Outer Banks towns.
+Although the former lies on the northern end of Hatteras Island, Rodanthe was formally known as Chicamacomico.
+It’s an Algonquin word that means “sinking sand.”

 A popular area for camping, there aren’t any large grocery stores but plenty of locally-owned fishing tackle shops and seafood markets.